orbisrc/Orbis-Air/README.md

 ### Features
 - Transmitter which anyone can make
-- Builtin battery with charge from usb
+- Built-in battery with charge from usb
 - Connect with simulators via usb
 - STM32 F4 processor
 - Color 2.4' IPS screen